-The overall purpose of the Compensation Committee is to oversee compensation policies approved by the Board and to make recommendations to the Board regarding executive compensation.

-The Compensation Committee is responsible for ensuring that the Company has in place programs and policies to attract and retain high calibre executives and a process to provide for the orderly succession of management.
-The Compensation Committee annually assesses the performance of the CEO, recommends for approval by the Board of that officer's compensation and benefits and approves the compensation for all other designated senior officers of the Company, its subsidiaries and affiliates.
+The overall purpose of the MRCC is to oversee compensation policies approved by the Board and to make recommendations to the Board regarding executive compensation.
+The MRCC is responsible for ensuring that the Company has in place programs and policies to attract and retain high calibre executives and a process to provide for the orderly succession of management.
+The MRCC annually assesses the performance of the CEO, recommends for approval by the Board of that officer's compensation and benefits and approves the compensation for all other designated senior officers of the Company, its subsidiaries and affiliates.
 This is done after considering the recommendations of the CEO, all within the compensation policies, guidelines and pay and performance systems approved by the Board.
-The Compensation Committee also reviews from time-to-time, as and when required, the Company's board policies and programs in relation to pension and other benefits.
-In addition, the Compensation Committee reviews from time-to-time with the CEO, policies on compensation for all employees.
-The Compensation Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities and may retain special legal, accounting or other experts in the performance of its duties.
-The Compensation Committee is composed of four members, a majority of whom are independent.
-Of these four members, one member is a director of both the Company and Canfor and three members are directors of Canfor only.
-The only non-independent member of the Compensation Committee is Mr. Ryan Barrington-Foote, a director of Canfor.
+The MRCC also reviews from time-to-time, as and when required, the Company's policies and programs in relation to pension and other benefits.
+In addition, the MRCC reviews from time-to-time with the CEO, policies on compensation for all employees.
+The MRCC has the authority to conduct any investigation appropriate to fulfilling its responsibilities and may retain special legal, accounting or other experts in the performance of its duties.

+The MRCC is composed of four members, a majority of whom are independent.
+Of these four members, three members are Directors of Canfor and only one member is a director of both the Company and Canfor.
+The only non-independent member of the MRCC is Mr. Ryan Barrington-Foote, a director of Canfor.

-The Compensation Committee does not institute any special measures to ensure the objectivity of the committee's decisions, other than ensuring Mr. Barrington-Foote abstains from any decisions relating to consideration of his compensation, independence, committee memberships or role on the board of Canfor.
+The MRCC does not institute any special measures to ensure the objectivity of the committee's decisions, other than ensuring Mr. Barrington-Foote abstains from any decisions relating to consideration of his compensation, independence, committee memberships or role on the board of Canfor.